nepi-engine/nepi_engine/nepi_sdk/README.md

 License: 3-clause BSD, see https://opensource.org/licenses/BSD-3-Clause
 -->
 # nepi_sdk
 This repository contains foundational NEPI Engine ROS and support modules.
 In particular, abstract base classes, ROS-independent "drivers", full system and device command and control nodes, and anything that doesn't serve a very specialized purpose in the NEPI edge ecosystem is included in this repository.
-Along with _nepi_ros_interfaces_, the present repository can be considered the foundation of the NEPI edge ecosystem, with most other submodules in the ecosystem relying heavily on this one.
+Along with _nepi_sdk_interfaces_, the present repository can be considered the foundation of the NEPI edge ecosystem, with most other submodules in the ecosystem relying heavily on this one.

 ### Code Organization ###
 Code is organized within this repo according to standard ROS directory structures.